tjohnston-softdev/needle-request-demo/readme.md

 Initially, I settled with [axios](https://www.npmjs.com/package/axios) but I found the promise structure to be a bit of a pain.
 I prefer to use callbacks where possible like what 'request' provided.
 I did some more searching and found 'needle', which offers both promise and callback structures.

-The 'needle' library is being actively maintained with regular updates.
-It is also a popular choice for HTTP requests with several million downloads per week.
+The 'needle' library is being actively maintained with new versions released on a regular basis.
+It is also a popular choice for making HTTP requests with several million downloads per week.

 ## Usage